 performance and efficiency achievable with any given graphics system.

 To use this library, link against agar-config --libs.

 The standard Agar widget set provides the basic GUI functionality useful to

 the widest range of applications.

 Developers are encouraged to implement more specialized and

 application-specific widgets (this is made simple by use of the

-ag_vg library is a simple 2D vector graphics library which allows developers
+ag_vg library is a simple 2D vector graphics library which allows users to view and